-nange in d Balance (1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
-For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received. \$ 80,891 Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
-For GAAP purposes, expense are recorded when actual invoices are received.
-700,000 Depreciation expense is not recorded on the budgetary basis of accounting.
+ange in Balance (1) Encumbrances for equipment and vehicle purchases are reported as expenses in the year the orders are placed for budgetary purposes.
+For GAAP purposes, the equipment and vehicle purchases are capitalized in the year received. \$ 86,079 Capital projects approved in the current year budget are reported as expenses in the year the funds are designated by voter election.
+For GAAP purposes, expenses are recorded when actual invoices are received.
+200,000 For GAAP purposes, LOSAP expense, net represents the change between current year and prior year balances of defined LOSAP benefit liability, net.
+For budgetary purposes, it is not an expense until payments are made.
+(69,712) Depreciation expense is not recorded on the budgetary basis of accounting.
 For GAAP purposes, capitalized assets are depreciated on a straight line basis over their respective useful lives.
-(170,634) Increase in fund balance - budget to GAAP 610,257
+(212,013) See Independent Increase in fund balance - budget to GAAP t Auditors' Report.
+4,354

-Marlboro Township Fire District No. 1 Monmouth County, New Jersey Notes to Supplementary Information Year Ended December 31, 2017
+Marlboro Township Fire District No. 1 Monmouth County, New Jersey Notes to Supplementary Information Year Ended December 31, 2018

-(2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
+- (2) The amount reported as "fund balance" on the budgetary basis of accounting derives from the basis of accounting used in preparing the District's budget.
 (See Note A for a description of the District's budgetary accounting method.)
-This amount differs from the fund balance reported in the statement of revenues, expenditures, and changes in fund balances because of the cumulative effect of transactions such as those described above.
+This amount differs from the fund balance reported in the statement of revenues, expenditures, and changes in fund balances because of the cumulative effect of transactions such as those described above. - (3) Prior period adjustment for the beginning balance of unfunded LOSAP benefit liability is recognized for GAAP purposes.
+It is not a liability for budgetary purposes.